An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Introduction

-\paragraph{State of the art.} The aim of the present paper is to establish existence and uniqueness of almost periodic and periodic solutions for an inverse problem associated with a strongly damped hyperbolic equation.
-In this model, both the solution and the time-dependent coefficient $g(t)$ on the right-hand side are unknown.
-The latter is identified through an integral overdetermination condition.
-In most works on inverse problems of this type, the reconstruction of unknown coefficients relies on prescribed initial data together with the overdetermination condition, and the analysis is carried out on a finite time interval.
-In contrast, the present study does not impose initial conditions, considers an unbounded time domain, and seeks periodic or almost periodic solutions.
-This framework necessitates an appropriate analytical approach and gives rise to new challenges in comparison with classical finite-time inverse problems.
+The aim of this paper is to establish existence and uniqueness of periodic and almost periodic solutions for an inverse problem associated with a strongly damped semilinear wave equation.
+In the model under consideration, both the state $u(t,x)$ and the time-dependent coefficient $g(t)$ in the right-hand side are unknown.
+Unlike most works on inverse problems for wave-type equations, which are formulated on finite time intervals with prescribed or unknown initial data, we work on an unbounded time domain and study bounded, periodic, and almost periodic solutions, which leads to new analytical challenges.

-Although there are relatively few works dealing specifically with {\it time-periodic or almost periodic} solutions of the {\it direct} problems for (strongly) damped wave equations and, to the best of our knowledge, none concerning the corresponding inverse problems, the underlying mechanism suggesting the existence of such solutions is well understood.
-In particular, in the presence of a time-periodic external forcing, one may expect the solution to inherit this temporal periodicity, since the energy injected into the system by the forcing term during one period is dissipated through the damping.
-The emergence of a periodic solution, viewed as a demonstration of nonresonant behavior of the system, is thus generated by the balance between periodic forcing and dissipation.
+Strongly damped wave equations arise naturally in viscoelasticity, thermoelasticity, and structural acoustics, describing longitudinal vibrations of a homogeneous bar or transverse oscillations of a string under viscous effects.
+The damping term $b\Delta u_t$ accounts for stress depending not only on strain but also on the strain rate, as in linearized Kelvin–Voigt materials \cite{BMR,S}.

-Concerning direct problems, the existence of nonresonant time-periodic solutions to the (strongly damped) Kuznetsov equation with Dirichlet or Neumann boundary conditions was investigated in \cite{celik}.
-Periodic solutions for a class of nonlinear strongly damped wave equations with Kelvin–Voigt damping and periodic nonlinearities were studied using topological degree methods in \cite{kokocki}.
-There is even less available in the PDE literature for almost periodic forcing in the strongly damped case \cite{Cuevas,Dvornyk,Hongyan}.
+Inverse problems for such equations are significantly less developed than those for parabolic or weakly damped hyperbolic models.
+Earlier studies mainly addressed backward or initial value problems and their ill-posedness \cite{tuan17,tuan18}, while more recent works focus on coefficient or source identification on finite time intervals \cite{Li,Protsakh3}.
+However, the regime of almost periodic or time-periodic behavior has not yet been considered in the inverse setting.

-It should be noted that, in the autonomous setting, strongly damped wave equations generate analytic semigroups and therefore exhibit parabolic-type behavior, including smoothing effects and an absence of resonances.
+It is worth emphasizing that relatively few studies are devoted to time-periodic or almost periodic solutions, even in the context of direct problems (see, e.g., \cite{celik,Cuevas,Dvornyk,kokocki,Hongyan}).
+The study of such regimes is closely related to the long-time dynamics of strongly damped wave equations and the theory of global attractors (see, e.g., \cite{Joelma,Carvalho1,Chen,chueshov,KZ,Massatt2}).